Arly Larivière

-Arly Larivière (born on August 22, 1972 in Cap-Haïtien, Nord, Haiti) is a Haitian musician, composer and keyboardist.
-He is best known as the lead singer and composer for the Kompa band Nu-Look.
+Arly Larivière (born on August 22, 1972 in Cap-Haïtien, Nord, Haiti) is a Haitian singer, songwriter and keyboardist.
+He is best known as the lead singer and songwriter for the Kompa band Nu-Look.

 Early life

 Larivière was born in Cap-Haïtien, Nord, Haiti on August 22, 1972.
 He was the second oldest of five children.
 At a young age, he formed the band Kazak Eksperyans D'Haiti in his hometown.
 He eventually left Kazak to form the band Feeling with Shedly Abraham, Elliot “Prince Elo” Alouidor and Nickson “Niki Bass” Mesidor.
 In 1992, he joined archrival Lakol Mizik Majik forming a superband.
 That same year, they released a well acclaimed carnival song before heading to the United States for Lakol's first international tour.
 All but two of the band's members (Herard Atticus and Alphonse “Ti Fredo” Patrick Duret elected to overstay their visas and pursue their musical careers in the USA.
-Lariviere also known as Ti Arly and whose father and primary influence is a legendary Haitian composer for Tropicana, decided to settle in Florida where he eventually founded the musical formation D’Zine which was later rebranded Nu-Look.
+Lariviere, also known as Ti Arly and whose father and primary influence is a Haitian composer for Tropicana, decided to settle in Florida where he eventually founded the musical formation D’Zine which was later rebranded Nu-Look.